MichaIng/DietPi-Docs/docs/usage.md

 ### Options within the file `dietpi.txt`

 The options are generally described within the file itself.
 Basically see the file contents for details about the configuration options.
-Below, there are only the most important options listed.
-Further options see the file `dietpi.txt` itself.
+Below, only the most important options are listed.
+For further options go into the file `dietpi.txt` itself.

 #### Network configuration